 Chapter Four: Findings and Discussion

 Chaplains reported working in different types of hospital environments.
 While most reported working in large medical centers with educational training, others reported working in smaller hospitals where they had no large chaplain staff and were the primary chaplain contact.
-These differences were significant as the findings below were consistent, regardless of hospital size or the size of the chaplain staff.
-The following quote captures the response of the researcher in a memo written at the end of an October recorded interview.
+These differences were significant as the findings below were consistent, regardless of hospital or chaplain staff size.
+The following quote captures the researcher’s response in a memo from the end of an October recorded interview.

 “These last few months have been very interesting as I sit and listen to each chaplain describe their work experiences.
 No matter who I speak with, the stories sound similar and unified.
 When I started this project, I speculated that chaplains were probably doing more than their fair share and not getting recognized for it, but I had no idea this would be a common story across the country.
 The contribution of a chaplain is invaluable to their organization for the type of service they provide.
 However, because they are not a revenue-generating department, it’s hard for others to see what they bring to the table.
 In fact, most chaplains have talked about the downsizing of their department or how it’s being phased out to an “on-call” position for one.
 I’ve learned so much about what they really do and a lot of it is not the expected prayer or scriptural reading.
 These individuals deal with everyone inside, and outside, of their organization.
 They have families of their own, that they leave behind, to help mend and manage other families who are hurting.
 This research has helped bring these people to life.
 They are not the praying robots that people think they are.
 It’s more than a prayer; in fact, it’s a career of organizational ministry.”
 [October 21st, 2016]

 The purpose of this exploratory research study was to explore the roles and communication behaviors of hospital chaplains in their work environment.
-Additionally, this study sought to explore how chaplains manage their communication when switching roles in the workplace.
-After conducting a series of preliminary coding, three themes revealed a clearer image of the hospital chaplains and their communication behaviors or interactions.
+After conducting a series of preliminary coding, three broad themes revealed a clearer image of the hospital chaplains and their communication behaviors or interactions.
 To analyze the data, interviews went through a series of coding episodes.
-Each interview was coded separately with a minimum of 12 hours between each coding series.
-After coding all of the transcripts, the researcher examined all 16 for consistency.
-The following sections explain and discuss each of the themes: Role/Uncertainty Management, Building Relationships, and Paradoxical Interactions.
+The researcher, after achieving inter-coder reliability with trained coders, analyzed each interview separately with a minimum of 12 hours between each coding series.
+The following sections explain and discuss each of the themes—Role/Uncertainty Management, Building Relationships, and Paradoxical Interactions—that consistently appeared in their lived experiences.

 Role Management and Uncertainty

 Hospital chaplains serve both internal and external stakeholders, including patients, families, staff, social workers, community members, and congregations.
 Interacting with so many stakeholders, many of whom the chaplain may meet for the first time on any given day, means that chaplains need to be able to assess the role they need to be playing as well as stay aware of their uncertainty when interacting with a new person or in a new situation.
 Their ability to manage their different roles and uncertainties reveal both triumphs and setbacks in the chaplains’ lived experiences.
-Intertwined within this theme are stories of the ways in which their management of their different, and often unexpected roles, creates a very unpredictable day at work.
+Intertwined within this theme are stories of the ways they manage their different, and often unexpected, roles create a very unpredictable day at work.

-When asked about how he would interact with coworkers and manage their different environments, one chaplain recalled how the staff was able to establish relationships with different coworkers in their department.
+When asked about how he would interact with co-workers and manage their different environments, one chaplain recalled how the staff was able to establish relationships with different co-workers in their department.